 Why you should buy this: It offers Wi-Fi 6 connectivity without compromising performance.

-Who’s it for: Those ready to invest in the absolutely latest Wi-Fi technology in their home or business.
+Who’s it for: Those ready to invest in the latest Wi-Fi technology for their home or business.

 Why we chose the TP-Link Archer AX6000:

 Like our first pick, this model supports Wi-Fi 6 — but offers a performance upgrade for those who want to push their routers to do even more.